GA-repos/Django_Rest_Token_Auth/README.md

 # This option will also need to be configured to include your Applications URL when deployed online
 ```

+## Back to React

+Try out the fetch one more time, and you should be able to successfully retrieve the list of cats data from our Django REST API!
+Nice!

+As a mini-activity, create a Sign up Form component with the following fields and track them in your state (**Important!**):

+username
+email
+password
+password_confirmation

+Its very important that you have these exact fields in the signup (or login) form data that's sent in the request body.
+These are the default fields that come with Django's built in User Model.
+If you prefer to have different fields, make sure you override the default User Model in your Django backend and match those fields accordingly

 ## Further reading

 - [PyJWT Docs](https://pyjwt.readthedocs.io/en/latest/)